 The Asset Management curriculum is still under development, but it will cover a range of topics, including investment theory, investment practices, and trading and portfolio execution.
 Courses will be taught (and often co-taught) by Yale SOM’s full-time finance faculty, leaders from the Yale Investments Office, and guest lecturers from firms such as AQR and Bridgewater.

-Principal and Co-Head of the Global Stock Selection Team at AQR Capital Management
+Principal and Head of Global Stock Selection, AQR Capital Management

 In our industry, we are constantly looking for bright people who have rigorous quantitative training plus an understanding of how theories and conceptual tools can be applied to markets.
 The Yale finance faculty are at the forefront of research in asset valuation and market dynamics, and they maintain close relationships with investors, providing students of the Yale Master’s in Asset Management with exceptional instruction on both sides of that equation.
 By co-teaching many classes with practitioners, they strengthen the bridge between theory and practice—an ideal environment in which to start a career in asset management.

 The following are sample course descriptions being developed for the Asset Management program.
 Details may change before program launch in fall 2021.

 This course provides the theoretical background and economics underlying asset pricing theory used to describe the levels and dynamics of asset prices in markets.
 The course will cover the classic CAPM as well as multifactor models motivated from several theories.
 Conditional asset pricing models and macroeconomic models will also be discussed.

 This course derives the empirical models and methods for testing asset pricing theory and analyzing financial security price data.
 The course is primarily empirically focused with heavy data applications.
 Students will replicate studies and design their own tests of theories and apply them to the data.
 The second part of the semester focuses on the latest techniques for applying big data and machine learning to problems in asset management.